The best independent guide to Portugal

 Related articles: Porto introduction – 1 week in Porto

-Found at the centre of the arid Alentejo region is one of the most historic cities in Portugal.
-It Evora was once an important trading town and religious centre, and this extensive history is reflected by the varied sights of the city.
+Evora is at the heart of the arid Alentejo region and is one of the most culturally rich cities of Portugal.
+Evora was once an important trading town and religious centre, and this extensive history is reflected by the varied sights of the city.

 Related articles: Evora introduction

 The beaches of Tavira lie within the protected coastline of the Parque Natural da Ria Formosa, and are some of the finest pristine beaches in the entire Algarve.
-Tavira has a rich fishing heritage and this is reflected in the delicious fish based regional cuisines, served up in the numerous family restaurants within the historic centre.
+Tavira has a rich fishing heritage and this can be savoured by the delicious fish-based regional cuisines, served up in the numerous family restaurants within the historic centre.

 Our opinion: For a relaxed and authentic Portuguese holiday destination, there is no better choice than Tavira.